zsen-njsmi/Khed/README.md

 ## Dependencies

-Currently on *nix* like Operating Systems are supported.
+Currently only *nix* like Operating Systems are supported.

 Requires Python 3.4+ and pip3 for installing and running.